Probiotics, the Natural Microbiota in Living Organisms

-This book provides a comprehensivereview on the research, applications, regulations and trade policies of probiotics.
-It servesas a reference and resource for undergraduate andpostgraduate students, researchers, companies, and policy makers who are active in fields related to functional food and feed, industrial biotechnology, nutraceuticals, and medicine.
+This book provides a comprehensive review on the research and applications of probiotics.
+It serves as a reference and resource for undergraduate and postgraduate students, researchers, companies, and policy makers who are active in fields related to functional food and feed, industrial biotechnology, nutraceuticals, and medicine.
 All chapters in this book have been written and edited by leading experts in the respective fields from academia, industry, or government.

 Table of Contents

-Probiotics and Prebiotics and Their Effect in Food and Human Health: New Perspectives
+1. Probiotics and Prebiotics and Their Effect on Food and Human Health: New Perspectives

 Shanmugaprakasham Selvamani, Devendra Mehta, Chirajyoti Deb, Hesham El Enshasy and Bassam Abomoelak